-The Fixer trade school isn’t your grandpappy’s shop class.
+The Fixer training program isn’t your grandpappy’s shop class.
 It isn’t spending two years in sawdust strewn shops under the impetuous gaze of a grizzled veteran.
 No, we’re building a technology enabled curriculum injected with practical experience.
 In addition to hard skills, we focus on mentoring respect, empathy, and exemplary customer service.
 We actively recruit men and women to join us on this path.
 And then, here’s the kicker, once a Fixer certifies on their first skill, we send them out into people’s homes to use the skill.
 This is paid, real-time, real-world training aligned to the needs of real-time, real-world customers.

 Our Fixers - both the experienced veterans on board and those we train and certify - are employees, not gig economy workers.
 That’s important too.
 Sending a novice into someone’s home only works if they have support and can see a bigger vision.
 It only thrives in a team based atmosphere.
 Our new Fixers have centuries of skill backing them up, along with the guarantee of the entire organization.
 Layered on top of that is our technology.
 In addition to creating a customer experience that’s quick and convenient, we’ve built apps that let the more experienced Fixers evaluate, comment, and instruct the new Fixers while in the field.